- Of construction companies cannot find enough QUALIFIED workers in the trades they require

 Canadian immigration Is essential to fill predicted workplace shortages in the coming years.

-Ann Arbour has a proven track record of over 16 years in providing quality foreign qualified and experienced employees to fill a multitude of roles within a broad spectrum of Canadian companies.
+Ann Arbour has a proven track record of 20 years of working with Canadian companies in assisting them with incorporating foreign talent into their teams with quality foreign qualified and experienced employees, processing all permits for the employer and employee, assisting in the relocation process, renewal of permits and finally processing the residency applications for the employees through a Provincial or Federal Program.
 As more and more Canadians reach retirement age and as Canadian companies grow and expand, there are not nearly enough Canadian workers to fill the labour requirements of Canadian companies.
 It has become increasingly clear that in order for our businesses to succeed, recruitment efforts must reach well beyond Canada.

 Our recruits consists of a culturally diverse and fully motivated talent pool which allows Canadian companies to remain competitive in the global market place.